DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Introduction/Introduction.md

 	- **Functional Acknowledgement** – Receive functional acknowledgement that outbound document has been received by Trading partner.
 - **Outbound**
 	- **Functional Acknowledgement** – Send functional acknowledgement that inbound document has been received.

-### 3PL EDI documents (3PL license only)

-EDI contains the following documents pertaining to 3PL Trading partners.
-- **Outbound**
-	- **Picking list**: Send picking list registration information for sales and transfer orders (Ship from warehouse)
-	- **Shipment advice - Purchase order**: Advise 3PL of incoming purchase orders (Ship to warehouse)
-	- **Shipment advice - Transfer order**: Advise 3PL of incoming transfer orders (Ship to warehouse)
-	- **Shipment advice - Return order**: Advise 3PL of customer orders being returned (Ship to warehouse)
-	- **Shipment advice - Voyage**: Advise 3PL of incoming Landed cost voyage (Ship to warehouse)
-- **Inbound**
-	- **Picking list registration**: 3PL informs company what has been shipped for a picking list (Ship from warehouse)
-	- **Shipment receipt - Purchase order**: 3PL acknowledge receipt of incoming purchase orders (Ship to warehouse)
-	- **Shipment receipt - Transfer order**: 3PL acknowledge receipt of incoming transfer orders (Ship to warehouse)
-	- **Shipment receipt - Return order**: 3PL acknowledge receipt of customer orders being returned (Ship to warehouse)
-	- **Shipment receipt - Voyage**: 3PL acknowledge receipt of incoming Landed cost voyage (Ship to warehouse)
-	- **Inventory adjustment - Transfer**: Transfers stock between batches or inventory statues with a transfer journal
-	- **Inventory adjustment - Counting**: Compares 3PL stock count to D365 current on hand and posts variances with a movement journal
-	- **Inventory adjustment - Reconciliation**: Compares 3PL stock count to D365 on hand at end of a particular date with option to manually accept/reject variances and posts variances with a movement journal
-	- **Inventory adjustment - Movement**: Adjust stock with a movement journal

 ## Setup
 ### Core setup